 - A slow metabolism

-- Hormones: ( i.e. premenstrual syndrome, menopause, etc.)3, 4 ,5, 8
+- Hormones: (i.e. premenstrual syndrome or during menopause, etc.)3, 4 ,5, 8

 - Meat proteins and the presence of vitamin C increase the absorption of iron from plants.

-- adding a source of vitamin C to each meal (orange fruits and dark green or orange vegetables)
+- by adding a source of vitamin C to each meal (orange fruits and dark green or orange vegetables)

 - avoiding coffee or tea with meals4, 5